HelmyBlub/chatSim/tasks.md

     - chatter are a type of input for a game i build
         - idea: chatSim
             next vision step:
-                first chat interactions
-                - "citizen traits"
-                    - something which makes citizen behave differently.
-Which can be modified by chatters
-                        - like trait: "earlybird", wakes up early
-                        - trait "nightowl". goes to bed late
-                -  chatter can input dream job
-                    - dream job will be saved.
-Citizen will do this job if possible
-                    - dream job could be something not yet implemented as a way for me to see what i could implement in the future
-            second vision step:
                 - big map
                 - mushrooms and tree do not just instantly respawn big vision: